Create an inquiry form for your freelance business that segments inbound leads to provide tailored messaging and customized follow-up.

 - Ask for more information from those who might be a good fit.

-- Provide those who are definitely a good fit and direct referrals an immediate link to schedule an appointment.
+- Provide ideal, perfect-fit clients and direct referrals an immediate link to schedule an appointment.

 This approach also saves a lot of time by managing inbound leads for you.
 An inquiry form that segments leads means no more time wasted on leads that never convert to new business and more money in your pocket.